jonsax6/nft-gallery-client/README.md

 ---
 The website was created using React.js, Express and MongoDB as part of an educational final project for General Assembly's Software Engineering Intensive in October 2021 by Jonathan Cole.

+The planning process involved creating wire-frames for the homepage and gallery views using Figma.
+The login, logout, change password and art submittal forms were straightforward as far as layout and didn't need any preplanning.
+A third-party npm package called react-responsive-carousel was used to create the homepage carousel.

 ---
 ## Specific Technologies Used: